uzh-dqbm-cmi/lab-website/content/authors/leabogensperger/_index.md

 ---
 # Display name
-name: Amina Mollaysa
+name: Lea Bogensperger

 # Username (this should match the folder name)
 authors:
-- amina
+- leabogensperger

 # Is this the primary user of the site?
 superuser: false